andela-technology/qualified-docs/content/for-candidates/advanced-challenge-ide/debugging-tips.md

 ## STDOUT / Console Output

 While Qualified doesn't support interactive debugging, you can write to `stdout` (sometimes called "system out" or "console") in any language for outputting debugging information.
 When you run your code, this will show alongside the test output.

+Note that output is collapsed by default for passing tests.

 ### Examples: